The Ultimate Guide to Grocery Stores in Mexico

 Walmart

 Walmart in Mexico is just as large and well-stocked as its cousin in the U.S. You’ll find food and retail all under one roof.
-The Great Value brand is carried in Walmart in Mexico.
-Their low prices are also very competitive to some local Mexican brands.
+The Great Value brand is sold by Walmart in Mexico.
+Their low prices are also very competitive with some local Mexican brands.

 HEB

 If you’ve ever shopped at H-E-B in the U.S., then I know you’re going to be super excited to learn that HEB is quickly expanding in Mexico.
 With locations all over Nuevo Leon, Guanajuato, and Coahuila, you’ll surely have one nearby if you live in one of these states.
-HEB is unlike any other grocery store, in my opinion.
+In my opinion, HEB is unlike any other grocery store.
 The quality of products is consistent with its American brand.
 In addition, they carry a large range of organic products at a fraction of the cost of other retailers.
-HEB in Mexico also carries some local, regional products and showcases some of the local farmers with this in mind.
+HEB in Mexico also carries some local and regional products and showcases some of the local farmers with this in mind.

 Local Chains